HOUSTON DYNAMO vs. MINNESOTA UNITED FC

 - Tyler Deric played under Adrian Heath with the Austin Aztex in 2009.

-- Eric Alexander and Johan Venegas played part of the 2015 and 2016 seasons together on the Montreal Impact roster.
+- Eric Alexander and Johan Venegas played the 2015 and 2016 seasons together on the Montreal Impact roster.

 - Houston is one of two clubs the Loons play three times in 2017, the other being Sporting Kansas City.